offen/website/homepage/content/articles/0140-privacy-cookies.md

 ### Wrapping up

-If you find yourself building a product where privacy is important - just like we do when building Offen - feel encouraged to consider cookies as an option for your tasks.
+If you find yourself building a product where privacy is important - just like we do when building Offen Fair Web Analytics - feel encouraged to consider cookies as an option for your tasks.
 Very often, it's a robust and simple choice that is beneficial for your user's privacy when done right, and the implicit requirement for acquiring user consent is a major privacy feature.

-Do you have comments or feedback about this article or about Offen in general?
+Do you have comments or feedback about this article or about Offen Fair Web Analytics in general?
 Tweet at us [@hioffen](https://twitter.com/hioffen) or email us at [hioffen@posteo.de](mailto:hioffen@posteo.de).